Best Practices and Troubleshooting Tips for Unito's Google Sheets Integration

 When you first add a Google Sheet to a Unito flow, you'll see this box pop up.

-Click on Install Unito add-on, and you'll be directed to install the add-on and ensure it's fully configured.
+Click on Install Unito add-on, and you'll be directed to install the extension and ensure it's fully configured.

 Once that's done, clicking on Verify add-on status will give you this: